dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/editor-csv.md

 CSV Editor
 ===

 The CSV editor in the Eclipse Dirigible IDE is based on the AG Grid library.
-The CSV editor allows you to create and manage CSV files.
+The CSV editor allows you to create, edit, and manage CSV files.

 ## Create CSV Files
 1. To create a new CSV file in the IDE, first create a project.